Skip to content

 It also helps to factor in the time it takes for transitions from the airport to the hotel or to park at the airport and get through security to reduce stress and keep to a schedule.

-It's worth noting that most babies need to be at least six months old to go on a cruise, but some cruise liners with specific routes and ocean crossings require your children to be one year old, so check with each one before booking.
+Yes, you can take your baby on a cruise but they usually need to be at least six months old.
+Some cruise liners with specific routes and ocean crossings require children to be at least 12 months old, so check with each one before booking.

 Apply for a passport for your baby

 If your little one doesn't have a passport, make sure you allow plenty of time to apply for their passport on the GOV.UK website before you travel.
-This can take up to 10 weeks to arrive, even when there aren't any delays or an influx of applications.
+It usually takes three weeks for a standard baby passport but this can vary.

 Check if you need a visa